OctopusDeploy/docs/docs/deployment-process/operations-runbooks/index.md

 As you defined your runbook process, you specified the steps that must be taken, the packages and services to run, the scripts to run, and the variables to be used that are required to run your software.

 When you create a **Snapshot**, you are capturing the runbook process and all the associated assets (packages, scripts, variables, etc) as they existed at that time.
-The snapshot is given a name (unique), and you can run that snapshot as many times as you need to.
+The snapshot is given a unique name, and you can run that snapshot as many times as you need to.
 You can even run that specific snapshot as it existed at the time the snapshot was created, even if parts of the runbook process have changed (those changes will be included in future snapshots).

 When you **Run** a snapshot, you are executing the runbook process with all the associated details, as they existed when the snapshot was created.